PrefectHQ/prefect/docs/cloud/agents/local.md

 When started, the Local Agent will use [Environment Labels](/cloud/execution/overview.html#environments) to watch for scheduled Flow runs that partain to a particular flow.
 This means that starting a Local Agent by calling `flow.run_agent()` will only pick up runs of that specific Flow.

 The Local Agent periodically polls for new Flow runs to execute.
-When a Flow run is retrieved from Prefect Cloud, the Agent confirms that the Flow was registered with a Local storage option and runs that Flow in a subprocess.
+When a Flow run is retrieved from the Prefect API, the Agent confirms that the Flow was registered with a Local storage option and runs that Flow in a subprocess.